cyneuro/cyneuro-resources/training/software_workflows.md

 You can use [this notebook](https://github.com/cyneuro/neuro_communication/blob/main/eeg_emotion_classification.ipynb) for reference, but you are not required to implement the prediction model.

-**Mini-project 3: Atomated workflow for PCM on public fMRI data**

-TBD

-**Mini-project 4: Classification of accelerometer data using micro:bit**
+**Mini-project 3: Classification of accelerometer data using the micro:bit**

-Develop a workflow for classifying accelerometer data recorded with micro:bit.
+Develop a workflow for classifying accelerometer data recorded with the micro:bit.

 1. Study the [Movement data logger](https://microbit.org/projects/make-it-code-it/movement-data-logger/) tutorial to learn about accelerometer data recording with micro:bit.
 These additional tutorials might be useful: [Python data logger](https://microbit.org/projects/make-it-code-it/python-wireless-data-logger/), [Sensitive step counter](https://microbit.org/projects/make-it-code-it/sensitive-step-counter/?editor=python), [User guide – Data logging](https://microbit.org/get-started/user-guide/data-logging/#what-is-data-logging?).